barbbaugher/virtual-pet-shelter/README.md

 5. Adopt a pet from the shelter

 		Adopt a pet from the shelter by removing them from the collection

 		The tick method runs

 6. Exit the program.

 Tick Method

-After each turn - all the virtual pets in the shelter have their levels adjusted by the following ammounts:
+After each turn - all the virtual pets in the shelter have their levels adjusted by the following amounts:

 	hungerLevel - 1